Domaine Derain – History

 The label on the Domaine Derain La Combe, with a number of almost impenetrable in-jokes about Derain and his wines.
 The picture on the left only shows part of the complete wrap-around label.

 Don’t worry about the fact that this is a ‘simple’ Bourgogne wine.
-The vines from which this wine is made have an excellent pedigree.
+The vines from which this wine is made have an excellent pedigree as you can see in the next paragraph.

 The soil here is very thin and the vines must struggle to gain a foothold among the limestone rocks.
 But this struggle produces what many claim are the best wines from Saint-Aubin.